TVP Kultura

-TVP Kultura is the first TV theme channel to be run by the Polish public broadcaster TVP.
+TVP Kultura is TV theme channel to be run by the Polish public broadcaster TVP.
 It was launched on 24 April 2005 and is dedicated to arts and culture.
 Every day of the week, the channel concentrates on other disciplines; e.g., cinema, music, etc. It is broadcast from the TVP headquarters in Warsaw and is available on cable networks and on digital platforms in Poland.